Speaking of cute, there's this new kid at school... Sara:

 - Nina Martin, Eddie Miller and KT Rush on House of Anubus, all in separate seasons.

-- Alison on Teen Wolf.
+- Allison is introduced this way at the start of first season.
 Though Scott eyes (or should it be, hears?
 Both?) her before she's even introduced to the class.
+Her family had come to town because they were werewolf hunters.

 - Stefan on The Vampire Diaries poses as this to get close to Elena.